devugo/task-management-web-client/README.md

 ## Overview

-Basically, this app is for managing of task.
-Let's you organize your chat in a place.
+Basically, this app is for managing of tasks.
+Let's you organize your tasks in a place.
 Easily checkout completed task, view overdue tasks, reschedule tasks and lots more.

 ## Dependencies